m1cr0man/blockstaliga/mod_choice_reasoning.md

 # Better Builders Wands Vs Not Enough Wands

 Realistically, all I wanted to add was a builders wand.
 The former does just that

+# Doggy Talents Vs Sophisticated Wolves

+Doggy talents is cool and all but really there's too much other stuff to do in the pack